 Ms Usero’s expertise in analytical chemistry and shrimp culture has tremendously helped the community in the Visayas region.
 She has written manuals on the successful shrimp culture techniques in Negros Island (2000) and the integration of the freshwater fish tilapia to the prawn culture system (2001).
 From 2004 to 2014, she received accolades in her numerous studies to mitigate the lethal white spot syndrome virus affecting the shrimp population in Negros island.
 In 2009, she was part of a team that assessed the water quality at Mambukal Mountain Resort, a popular tourist destination in the city of Murcia, southeast of Bacolod.
 In 2012, she helped conduct a study on the use of indigenous microorganisms as an alternative material in analyzing the biological oxygen demand in bodies of water.
 In 2017, Ms Usero developed a fry quality assessment criteria for the country’s shrimp culture.

-Ms Usero also made significant contributions to NPPCADL.
+Ms Usero also made significant contributions to the corporate growth and social footprint of NPPCADL.
 As its manager, NPPCADL became the first and only private laboratory in the Western Visayas region duly recognized by the Department of Natural Resources’s Environmental Management Bureau; received a Laboratory of Excellence certificate from the Environment Resource Associates in Colorado, USA for achieving 100% acceptable data for environmental parameters for water and wastewater; became a licensed soils laboratory by the Bureau of Soils and Water Management; and became the first laboratory in Negros island to be given an ISO/IEC 17025 accreditation.
-To cater to the needs of the community, Ms Usero utilized NPPCADL to provide high-quality analytical services to individuals or groups conducting research projects and to serve as an on-the-job training site for senior high school students in Bacolod and nearby cities.
+To cater to the needs of the community, Ms Usero utilized NPPCADL to provide high-quality analytical services to individuals or groups conducting research projects and to serve as an on-the-job training site for senior high school students from Bacolod and nearby localities.

-Ms Usero is the president of the ICP Bacolod Chapter since 2013.
+Since 2013, Ms Usero has been the president of the ICP Bacolod Chapter.
 Through her utmost dedication, ICP Bacolod has prospered, manifested by a steady increase in the said chapter’s membership and the active attendance of its members during seminars and workshops that the chapter regularly organizes.
-She has been actively promoting the chemistry profession in secondary schools, enticing the students to choose a career in chemistry.
-In 2017, in partnership with the Technological University of the Philippines Visayas Campus, ICP-Bacolod spearheaded a review session for examinees of the inaugural chemical technician licensure examination, with the aim of professionalizing the employees of chemical laboratories in Negros island in response to the Chemistry Profession Act of 2015.
+She and her fellow officers have been actively promoting the chemistry profession in secondary schools, enticing the students to pursue a career in chemistry.
+In 2017, in partnership with the Technological University of the Philippines Visayas Campus, ICP Bacolod spearheaded a review session for examinees of the inaugural chemical technician licensure examination with the aim of professionalizing the employees of chemical laboratories in Negros island in response to the Chemistry Profession Act of 2015.
 Aside from being the lead organizer of this review session, Ms Usero also taught the analytical chemistry portion to the examinees.
 This review session was proven to be instrumental as it produced four of the Top 10 passers (two second-placers, one seventh-placer, one eighth-placer), and garnered an impressive 95% passing rate among those who have participated.
 The review session was conducted yet again in 2018, which resulted to even more licensed chemical technicians in the area.

 This year’s Outstanding Chemist continues to use chemistry as a tool to build and enrich the lives of the community and the society at large.
 From your ICP family, congratulations Ms Roselyn Usero!